SVEN ZELLNER PHOTOGRAPHY DOCUMENTARY EXHIBITION VITA CONTACT

-NINJAS - GOLD RUSH MONGOLIA MONGOLIAN NOMADS NOMADIC CHILDREN WRESTLERS MONGOLIA HORSE RACES URBAN MONGOLIA
+NINJAS - GOLD RUSH MONGOLIA MONGOLIAN DISCO MONGOLIAN NOMADS NOMADIC CHILDREN DENJIIN MYANGA NAADAM - HORSE RACE NALAIKH - COAL MINES

 Price of Gold Film - documentary Preis des Goldes